bendangelo/EntityJS/README.md

 ## Quick Start Guide
 First you should install [ruby](http://rubyinstaller.org/) and the [entityjs gem](http://rubygems.org/gems/entityjs).

-Now you can create a new game:
+Now you can create a new game from the platform template:
-`entityjs new mygame`
+`entityjs new mygame platform`

-Move into the mygame/ directory and lets play the game:
+Move into the `mygame` directory and play the game:
 `entityjs server`

 Open your browser and navigate to `localhost:2345`